 As you start considering your Agile metrics, you want to plan ahead and think about how they might be used.
 In a common scenario, a team would like to improve, and there may be existing measures already, but there is disagreement on which measures are important.
 Data integrity is questioned, obstacles are artificially constructed that delay implementation, and people innately don’t want to be measured – measurements remove a degree of autonomy, and they can be debated as anti-self-organization.

-Worse, metrics can also be “weaponized” by leadership, and they are no longer balanced across the four dimensions.
+Worse, Agile metrics for leadership can be “weaponized,” and they are no longer balanced across the four dimensions.
 This leads to imbalanced performance.
 For example, “speed” or velocity becomes the focus, and “building it right” or quality is subordinated.
 This example is often the single most difficult problem to objectively manage with waterfall fixed scope / fixed deadline programs.

 The Solution: 4 Dimensions of Agile Metrics